coingraham/terraform-challenge/challenges/example/README.md

 Here you can estimate the costs building this in a sandbox using t-shirt sizing: Free, $ (less than $1), or $$ (less than $2).
 No challenge should cost more than $2 to deploy.

+### Destroy

+Do not forget to destroy your resources when the challenge is completed.

 ### Contributing

 If you need more details on creating a challenge, please see